 The three of the lot then run out to seek refuge, but when one thing leads to the other, Sarah is shot dead in Joel’s arms and our protagonist goes unconscious.

 We don’t want to spoil anything further from here on out for you.
 The level design, the combat mechanics, and the environmental tension that The Last of Us has you going through incessantly as you play it is outmatched by any other zombie-centric title for the PlayStation 4, making it flat-out one of the best story-driven zombie games on PS4.
-Do give it a shot on your end and keep your eyes peeled for the incoming remake as well.

 3. Days Gone